Cambridgeshire railway station invites the public to a coffee morning

 Hereward CRP, which is managed by Fenland District Council alongside train operators, railway user groups, station adoption groups and local residents, and is running a survey to find out people’s views about the redevelopment.

-Fenland District Council’s Railway Station Masterplans project delivered the redevelopment, using part of the £9.5million funding provided by the Cambridgeshire & Combined Authority, chaired by Mayor Dr Nik Johnson, and supported by Greater Anglia.
+Fenland District Council’s Railway Station Masterplans project delivered the redevelopment, using part of the £9.5million funding provided by the & Peterborough Combined Authority, chaired by Mayor Dr Nik Johnson, and supported by Greater Anglia.

 The Masterplans project is also improving passenger facilities at the two other Fenland stations – and – which are on the Hereward Line between Ely and Peterborough.
 It hopes that by making rail travel more appealing, the work will improve connections between the Fenland towns and other education and employment locations in the area, as well as benefiting the environment.